contentauth/c2pa-rs/cli/README.md

 - `<PATH>` is the (relative or absolute) file path to the asset to read or embed a manifest into.
 - `[COMMAND]` is one of the optional subcommands: `trust`, `fragment`, or `help`.

+By default, c2patool writes a JSON representation of C2PA manifests found in the asset to the standard output.

 ### Subcommands

 The tool supports the following subcommands: